studentutu/AsyncLoadTexture/Readme.md

 # Async Load Texture

+There are many custom solutions which require additional plugins and testing.
+This is the straight forward solution, by cleverly using nothing but Unity tools and UniTask.
-Load texture for images completly asynchronyously, using Persistant Path cache or SD card Cache.
+Load texture for images completly asynchronyously, using Persistant Path cache or SD Card cache.
-Options to extend and use custom cache.
+Options to extend and use custom cache, as well as add custom regex to remove tokens/expiration/accesskey and other temporal data from your urls.

 # Dependency
 1) UniTask - see https://github.com/Cysharp/UniTask